awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-ganglia.md

 1. With the proxy set and the SSH connection open, you can view the Ganglia metrics by opening a browser window with http://*master\-public\-dns\-name*/ganglia/, where *master\-public\-dns\-name* is the public DNS address of the master server in the HBase cluster\.

 **To view Ganglia log files on the master node**
-+ If the cluster is still running, you can access the log files by using SSH to connect to the master node and navigating to the `/var/log/ganglia/rrds` directory\.
++ If the cluster is still running, you can access the log files by using SSH to connect to the master node and navigating to the `/mnt/var/lib/ganglia/rrds/` directory\.
 For more information, see [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.

 **To view Ganglia log files on Amazon S3**
-+ If you configured the cluster to persist log files to Amazon S3 when you launched it, the Ganglia log files are written there as well\.
-Logs are written to Amazon S3 every five minutes, so there may be a slight delay before the latest log files are available\.
-For more information, see [View HBase Log Files](emr-hbase-log-files.md)\.
++ The Ganglia log files are not automatically written to Amazon S3 even if you enable logging for your cluster\.
+To view Ganglia log files on Amazon S3, you must manually push the logs from `/mnt/var/lib/ganglia/rrds/` to the S3 bucket\.